 We ride south along Highway 1.
 Then head inland towards the Laotian border.
-While riding, we pass the Dong Loc intersection, (main junction for supply lines during the War).
+While riding, we pass the Dong Loc intersection, (the main junction for supply lines during the War).
 In reality, Dong Loc is the real beginning of the Ho Chi Minh Trail.
-We then pass through the remote back country, close to the border.
+We then pass through the remote backcountry, close to the border.
 The scenery steadily becomes dominated by karst limestone rock formations.
 Next, there are the two famous intersections where until 1972 most of the Trail’s traffic passed over into Laos.

 In the afternoon we arrive at the World Heritage Site of Phong Nha cave.
 During the American war, local civilians and military sheltered from incessant bombing.

 Day 5: Phong Nha – Dong Ha (~150 km, ~5 h)

 In the morning we ride down to the coastal town of Dong Hoi, which was heavily shelled by US warships during the war.
 Then we strike south through foothills which were once sprayed heavily by Agent Orange towards the former DMZ.
 In fact, there is still much evidence of bombing on the mountain sides.
 From time to time, we will see remnants of the original Trail.